» Lire en français: French

 Here he discusses how consumers are not always well placed to assess the relative merits of an insurance product, in particular of endowment policies, common in Germany, Austria and Switzerland.
 And, at the same time, questions whether insurance companies that offer such product are capturing the total value it offers clients in their pricing.

 What kinds of financial products is your work concerned with?

 Our research focuses on a type of life insurance savings product that is found mostly in Germany, Austria and Switzerland – the German speaking part of the world.
-It is a particular type of long term savings product offered by many providers.
+It is a particular type of long term savings product offered by many insurers.
 There is a life insurance element and a savings element.
 The key features of the product are that it provides a capital guarantee or a guaranteed annual rate of interest, as well as participation in a share of any surplus profits.
-Ultimately the product is typically converted into an annuity.
+Ultimately the accumulated capital is typically converted into an annuity.

 And your research shows that customers might not be correctly evaluating which of these type of products offer them the best value over the long term?
 What are the issues involved?

 Insurers have faced a number of challenges in recent years.
 Difficult market conditions have made it more difficult to earn the required return on investments to serve their customers.
 Nevertheless companies have strived to offer the highest possible guarantees allowed by the regulator.
 At the same time regulatory interventions have introduced new solvency requirements to mandate the levels of capital held by insurers.
 The intention is to provide a sound level of financial safety for the customers.

 That seems sensible?
 Especially if interest rates are falling or very low as they are in many economies at the moment.